Monchy-le-Preux (Newfoundland) Memorial: Memorial

 The Monchy-le-Preux Memorial is one of six erected in Europe by the Newfoundland government following the First World War.
 It is one of four in France, with the others at Beaumont-Hamel, Gueudecourt and Masnières.
 Two others stand at Courtrai/Kortrijk in Belgium and at Gallipoli in Turkey.
-A seventh memorial is situated in Bowring Park in St. John's, Newfoundland, Canada and was a gift from Major William Howe Greene, OBE, who served with the Newfoundlanders during the war.
+A seventh memorial is situated in Bowring Park in St. John's, Newfoundland, and was a gift from Major William Howe Greene, OBE, who served with the Newfoundlanders during the war.

 The central feature of the memorial, British sculptor Basil Gotto's bronze cast of a caribou, the emblem of the Royal Newfoundland Regiment, is identical to the six other memorials.
 Similar to the others, the caribou faces in the direction from which the Battalion withstood the German attack, a point known at the time as Infantry Hill.
 However, unlike the other five Newfoundland battlefield memorials in Europe which stand atop cairns of Newfoundland granite and are surrounded by native Newfoundland plants, the Monchy-le-Preux Memorial differs in that it is perched upon the ruins of what was a German bunker.

 The memorial is found in the centre of the village, on the north side of Rue de la Chaussy about 30 m west from the D33.